How to Set Up the Best Teleradiology Workstation

 • Ergonomic radiology mouse: Some radiologists have wrist problems when operating with a standard mouse for longer periods of time.
 I have several colleagues that switched to a vertical radiology mouse.
 These options can help to significantly reduce muscle strain.

 • Ergonomic mouse pad: Having a wrist support for your mouse pad can be a great relief.
 These ergonomically designed pads give support to the wrist but reduce wrist fatigue and pain that may be caused by prolonged reporting.
-Additionally, you can get one with a nice radiology desing*.
+Additionally, you can get one with a nice radiology design*.

-Ambient Lightning for Your Home Radiology Workplace
+Ambient Lighting for Your Home Radiology Workplace

 How to Set Up the Best Teleradiology Workstation – The Conclusion